fbpx

 My parents were divorced and Dad lived far away.
 Though I loved him like mad, I rarely saw him.

 When I was 16 years old, Dad invited me to join him on a two-day business trip to the city.
-He’d be in meetings during the daytime, but we could hang out together in the evenings.
+It would be a huge adventure.

 To keep me occupied while he was at work, Dad showed me how to use his old Olympus OM-10 camera.
-Dad loved to collect things like cameras and gadgets, but I’d never taken pictures before.
+I’d never taken pictures before.

 “There’s only one roll of film in the camera,” Dad warned.
 “That’s 36 shots for two days.
 Choose your images wisely.”

-Two years later for my 18th birthday, Dad sent me a gift.
-I’ll never forget opening that package and finding his old Olympus OM-10 camera.
+For my 18th birthday, Dad sent me a gift.
+I’ll never forget opening that package and finding his Olympus OM-10 camera.

 That camera became my best friend.
 Together, we explored the world as I sought to find my place in it.

-But it was when I changed my college major to fine-art photography that I knew I wanted to be an artist.
+But it was studying photography at university that I knew I wanted to be an artist.

-I used that Olympus OM-10 for all my assignments, and even took it with me for a year abroad.
+I used that Olympus OM-10 for all my assignments, and even took it with me for a year studying abroad.
+I sent my Dad prints of the pictures I was taking.

 And then on our honeymoon, my Olympus OM-10 was stolen.

 I’ve never missed anything so much.
-That camera was a part of me, my story, and the only thing I had of my Dad’s.
+That camera was a part of me, my story, and it represented a deep connection to my Dad.

-I took the loss as a sign.
-So I created a new life for myself, without a camera.
+I took the loss as a sign to quit, and let my new husband be the artist.
+I created a different life for myself, without a camera.

 But I missed my Dad.

-One Christmas, I pulled out the boxes of slides he’d left behind.
-I poured myself a glass of wine as I sat in the dark looking at the projected images of his photographs.
+One Christmas a few years later, I pulled out the boxes of slides he’d left behind.
+I sat in the dark looking at the projected images of Dad’s photographs.

-I loved my Dad but he was no photographer.
 The vast majority of his images were pictures of his car, or pictures from the window of his car.
-There wasn’t a whole lot of interesting imagery going on.
+There wasn’t a whole lot of interesting shots to be honest.

 Until there was.

-One roll.
 One roll of film was interesting.
-After literally thousands of shots, one roll captured my attention.
+After seeing hundreds of slides, one roll captured my attention.

 I was mesmerized.
-I could see what he was going for with each shot.
 These images spoke to me, making my heart sing.

 And then I understood why.

 This was the roll of film that I’d shot all those years ago.
-My very first roll of film.
+My very first!
 I was able to recognize my own 16-year old eye.

 And I liked what I saw.

-Even though he was gone, my Dad had given me a gift.
+Even though he was gone, Dad had given me another gift.
 He had reminded me that I was a photographer.

 I bought a digital camera and started shooting again.